cchaglund/visreg-test/README.md

 Let's install the package and create our first test suite - a directory containing a test configuration file and any generated snapshots.

 - Run `npm install visreg-test` in your project to install the package.
-- Create a new directory - this will be your first test suite, where you will configure the tests and store the snapshots.
+- Create a new **directory** - this will be your first test suite, where you will configure the tests and store the snapshots.
-- In it, create a test configuration javascript file with the name `snaps.cy.js` and copy the below code into it.
+- In it, create a **javascript file** with the name `snaps.cy.js` and copy the below code into it - this will be your test configuration.

 > Note: you can also use Typescript, so where you see `snaps.cy.js` you can  use `snaps.cy.ts` instead.
 You don't need to compile the file into javascript, the module does that for you automatically at runtime.